 In addition to the motor, dryers also use a heater.
 Originally all dryers utilized a metal coil heater but newer technology has presented several generations of ceramic heaters.
-Most dryers on the market today use these newer heaters but there is wide range of qualities that is typically reflected in the price of the dryer.
+Most dryers on the market today use these newer heaters but there is a wide range of qualities that is typically reflected in the price of the dryer.
 The benefits of dryers with ceramic heaters include faster drying time, the fact that they need less wattage and that they naturally produce negative ions.
-Using this ionic (or anionic) technology helps close the cuticle of the hair, which seals in moisture and produces smoother, static and frizz free strands.
+Using this ionic (or anionic) technology helps close the cuticle of the hair, which seals in moisture and produces smoother, static and frizz-free strands.

 Voltage & Traveling

-In the United States 120-volt power outlets are the norm, however in many other parts of the world you’ll find that 240 is the standard.
+In the United States 120-volt power outlets are the norm, however, in many other parts of the world, you’ll find that 240 is the standard.
 Some hair dryers come with dual voltage, which eliminates the need for a power converter should you travel, but for single voltage appliances, you’ll need both the power converter and the plug adaptor.
 If you travel a lot, the suggestion might be to pack a smaller travel dryer that’s dual voltage or better yet, look into the amenities that hotels offer.
-In many cases they have built-in hair dryers.
+In many cases, they have built-in hair dryers.

-Pro hair dryers typically have two separate adjustments for air speed and heat.
+Pro hair dryers typically have two separate adjustments for airspeed and heat.
 There’s usually a low, medium and high setting that is either available in a mechanical switch that is usually a little sounder, or a digital one, which is great for those who like the added convenience or desire a higher tech look to their appliances.

 Some dryers also offer a cool shot button that allows the user to switch from heated to cool air quickly, which will help set the style.
-This feature comes in handy for round brush blow-dries or when creating root lift or a swoop effect with long bangs (fringe) or layers.
+This feature comes in handy for round brush blow-dries or when creating root lift or a swooping effect with long bangs (fringe) or layers.

-Size, Weight and Balance
+Size, Weight & Balance

 If you’re a salon pro, you’ll want a sturdy but lightweight dryer to keep your arms from getting so tired throughout the day.
 For home use, lightweight is handy but not as critical.
-Either way the size, balance, grip and overall touch of the dryer should feel good in your hands, that way you are not struggling with it while drying.
+Either way, the size, balance, grip and overall touch of the dryer should feel good in your hands, that way you are not struggling with it while drying.